skiptools/skip-unit/README.md

 This is a pre-requisite for Skip's parity testing, which runs the XCUnit test cases on macOS against the transpiled Kotlin tests in the Android testing environment.

 The transpiled unit tests are run by forking the `gradle test` process on the macOS host machine against the output folder of the skip transpiler plugin.
-The JUnit test output XML files are then parsed, and a report summarizing the test results is presented to the user.
+The JUnit test output XML files are then parsed, and a report summarizing the test results is presented.

 ### Running Tests from the CLI/CI

 The `swift test` command on macOS will automatically perform test transpliation.
 This can be used for headless testing locally as well as on a continuous integration (CI) server.

-Note that running test cases will also initiate a gradle build, which has the side-effect of gradle downloading all the library dependencies for the modules.
-When tests depend on frameworks like `SkipUI`, which depends on may Jetpack Compose libraries, the dependencies can amount to over 1 gigabyte in the `~/.gradle/` folder.
+Note that running test cases will also initiate a Gradle build, which has the side-effect of Gradle downloading all the library dependencies for the modules.
+When tests depend on frameworks like `SkipUI`, which depends on many Jetpack Compose libraries, the dependencies can amount to over 1 gigabyte in the `~/.gradle/` folder.

 This may lead to a slow initial run of the tests and a perception that the tests may be hanging or excessively slow.
 Subsequent runs will use the cached dependencies, and will thus run much more quickly.

+### Running Tests from Android Studio

+Once your module and tests have been transpiled, you can run the JUnit tests directly from Android Studio.
+To open the tests for a module created with `skip init`, navigate to your module's `Skip/build/<module>.output/<module>Tests/skipstone` folder.
+Control-click the `settings.gradle.kts` file and select 'Open with External Editor' from the resulting context menu.

+Running in Android Studio allows you to bypass the iOS tests and to run - and to debug - individual Android tests.
+This can be helpful when tracking down Android-specific failures.

 ### Test Failures